 Samples: Parallel and perpendicular lines in shapes.
 Identifying types of lines.
 Constructing 2D shapes.

 5.GM.5 – Draw plan, front, and side views of objects

-Samples: Three dimensional objects - front, side and top view: Activity 1.
+Samples: Three dimensional objects - front, side and top view.
 Identifying corners on 3D objects.

 6.GM.3 – Sort two- and three-dimensional shapes (including prisms), considering given properties simultaneously and justifying the decisions made